 dir /r example.txt

-Another tool for detecting alternate data streams is Streams.
-This is a command-line utility for displaying and manipulating alternate data streams.
-The user can use the “Streams” command to display the alternate data streams associated with a file and then use other tools to extract or analyze the data.
+Another tool for detecting alternate data streams is streams.exe.
+This is a command-line utility from Microsoft’s Sysinternals suite that can help identify and remove alternate data streams.
+The user can use the streams.exe command to display the alternate data streams associated with a file and then use other tools to extract or analyze the data.

 Implications of Using Alternate Data Streams to Hide Data